bommezijn/bt-dating-app/README.md

 # Installation

-To be able to run or use this project you are **required** to have NPM and NodeJS installed.
+To be able to run or use this project you are **required** to have MongoDB, NPM and NodeJS installed.

 ## Clone the repo to your machine.
 ```